aerogear/aerogear-js-cookbook/vertx-notifier/README.md

 To run the example code, first [download and install Vert.x](http://vertx.io/).

+Note: Vert.x 2.0.2 was used in the time of releasing this cookbook, but any 2.x version should be fine.

-Then, download all dependencies:
+Then, download all browser dependencies:

-    $ npm install && bower install
+    $ bower install

-This will pull down the dependent javascript/css files, such as jquery, into the project.
+This will pull down the dependent javascript/css files, such as aerogear and jquery, into the project.

 At the end, run the demo: